 - Urban agriculture;

-- Parks, gardens, turf, and landscaped areas.
+- Parks, gardens and grassed areas.

 It also includes soil in volumes and qualities adequate to sustain green infrastructure and absorb water, as well as technologies like porous pavements, rain barrels and cisterns, which are typically part of green infrastructure support systems.
 The green technologies in this definition replicate the functions of ecosystems, such as stormwater storage and filtration.